WCSM (AM)

 WCSM is an American AM radio station in Celina, Ohio, broadcasting at 1350 kHz on the AM dial.
-The station is owned with 96.7 WCSM-FM by Buzzards Media, LLC and also broadcasts on FM translator W262DC at 100.3 MHz, also located in Celina.
+The station is owned with 96.7 WCSM-FM by Brent and Danielle Selhorst, through licensee Buzzards Media, LLC, and also broadcasts on FM translator W262DC at 100.3 MHz, also located in Celina.
 The station airs a country music format branded as Lake 100.3.

 Brief history

 WCSM was founded in 1963 by Richard Hunt and C. Oscar Baker who at the time also owned WPTW in Piqua (currently owned by Muzzy Broadcasting Group).
 It was owned by Hayco Broadcasting from 1977 until 2021, when it was sold to Buzzards Media, LLC.
 During most of the 1970s, WCSM and its companion FM were owned by Johnston Broadcasting, Inc., Hugh Johnston, President.
 At that time both stations aired a Middle of the Road (MOR)/adult contemporary format which included the top Country songs.
 Popular programming included Janie's Corner with Janie Henderson.
 Service and Music, which allows listeners to buy, sell and trade, remains popular.